 The Motor Vehicle Safety Whistleblower Act provides monetary rewards to insiders who report violations while protecting the whistleblower’s confidentiality.
-If you have information pertaining to a vehicle defect or safety issue, turn to Jeffrey Newman Law.
+If you have information pertaining to a vehicle defect or safety issue, turn to Newman & Shapiro.

 What Is The Motor Vehicle Safety Whistleblower Act (MVSWA)?